 When you want an eye-catching, bright, bold color, use neon fabric.
 Like iridescent fabric, the term neon refers to the fabric’s coloring rather than the actual materials used.
 The fabric can be jersey knit, spandex, made from polyester, rayon, and more.
 Neon fabric is typically used in children’s clothing, women’s clothing, costumes, trims, and crafting.

 Organic knits are eco-friendly fabrics that are made with soft organic cotton.
-Organic fabric is usually made from cotton that’s been grown without the use of harsh chemical fertilizers, pesticides or other agricultural chemicals.
+The organic fabric is usually made from cotton that’s been grown without the use of harsh chemical fertilizers, pesticides, or other agricultural chemicals.

 For those who are environmentally conscious and embrace green products, organic fabrics can be a very attractive option for bedding and clothing since they’re both durable and comfortable.
 In addition, organic fabrics tend to last longer than non-organic alternatives and they’re also known for being soft and breathable.

 In addition, organic fabric is a great choice for those who have sensitive skin since it’s totally natural and hypoallergenic.
 In fact, if you suffer from allergies or eczema, organic clothes can be helpful in keeping your symptoms at bay by limiting the number of irritants that come in contact with your skin.

 Use it for anything you would normally use cotton knit fabric to make:

 I have some organic cotton knits from fabric.com but of course, the image can’t show that the fabric is organic.